Amnesty International New Zealand: Other Campaigns

 Amnesty International strongly supports the creation of a United Nations treaty to control small arms.
 Amnesty International New Zealand gathered over 12,000 faces in a photo-petition it handed in to the New Zealand Government.
 Minister for Disarmament Phil Goff declared New Zealand's strong support for such a treaty after receiving the petition.

 New Zealand is the first nation in negotiations for a free trade agreement with China.
 As a result of this, and New Zealand's proximity to the nation, Amnesty International New Zealand is trying to highlight human rights in the People's Republic of China.
 The organisation is particularly concerned about freedom of speech issues, and censorship of the internet by the government and companies such as Google and Yahoo.

 The Darfur conflict in Sudan is one of Amnesty International's top priorities, as a result of the large-scale human rights abuses occurring.
 AIANZ has called for the introduction of a United Nations peacekeeping force to prevent conflict and stop further unnecessary suffering.

 Amnesty International also supports the implementation of the New Zealand Government's Action Plan for Human Rights.

 Following years of campaigning, the New Zealand government in September 2018 announced an increase of 500 more refugees to its refugee quota.

 International Board

 In August 2019, Peter Fa'afiu was elected to the International Board of the Global Movement.
-He is the third New Zealander and is the first Pacific Islander on the International Board.
+He is the third New Zealander and is the first of Polynesian descent to sit on the International Board.